soulteary/ssh-config/README.md

-# ssh-yaml
+# SSH Config Tool

-Use more expressive Yaml to manage your Config files.
+Use more expressive Yaml/JSON to manage your Config files.